-In the beautiful village of Leysin in the Swiss Alps, more than 60 participants from different nationalities and a common passion will meet from 25th to 31st of October.
+In the beautiful village of Leysin in the Swiss Alps, more than 60 participants from different nationalities and a common passion met on 25th to 31st of October 2019.

 The oikos LEAP Meeting is a crucial gathering for representatives from around the world.
 Preceding the FutureLab, the Meeting brings together representatives of the oikos Chapters and LEAP Advanced Track participants.
-We will also host participants from organizations with a similar vision as oikos such as rootAbility, National Union of Students UK, and REFEDD.
-The meeting starts at 16:00 CET on October 25th in Leysin and finishes at noon on October 31st in Geneva.
+We had also participants from organizations with a similar vision as oikos such as rootAbility, National Union of Students UK, and REFEDD.
+The meeting started at 16:00 CET on October 25th in Leysin and finished at noon on October 31st in Geneva.

-Throughout the seven days, more than 60 participants develop leadership competencies, improve their understanding of oikos, dive deeper into sustainability and acquire knowledge and skills to increase their impact.
+Throughout the seven days, more than 60 participants developed leadership competencies, improve their understanding of oikos, dive deeper into sustainability, and acquire knowledge and skills to increase their impact.
 Some sessions focus only on Chapter matters and others on personal development.

-The LEAP Meeting in October 2019 has sessions with a special focus on chapter matters to address chapter challenges and needs.
-Every chapter is entitled to send ONE representative to participate in those sessions.
-During those sessions, we discuss the future strategy of oikos and daily challenges of leading a chapter and exchange experience to improve the chapter performance.
+The LEAP Meeting in October 2019 had sessions with a special focus on chapter matters to address chapter challenges and needs.
+Every chapter was entitled to send ONE representative to participate in those sessions.
+During those sessions, we discussed the future strategy of oikos and daily challenges of leading a chapter and exchanged experience to improve the chapter performance.

-This year all oikees that are interested in the LEAP Advanced Track need to state their interest in the above application form until September 9th.
+In this meeting year, all oikees interested in the LEAP Advanced Track needed to state their interest in the above application form until September 9th 2019.
 The LEAP Advanced Track includes a 9-month leadership journey.
-You will learn to be more conscious of your own actions, better understand your values and purpose, learn to listen to others and to yourself, and gain the confidence to lead and inspire others to make a lasting impact in your community.
+The participants will learn to be more conscious of their own actions, better understand their values and purpose, learn to listen to others and to yourself, and gain the confidence to lead and inspire others to make a lasting impact in your community.

-The LEAP Meeting in October is a key part of the program as participants have the opportunity to meet and interact face-to-face.
+The Kick-off LEAP Meeting is a key part of the program as participants have the opportunity to meet and interact face-to-face.
 Participants will acquire, not only knowledge enabling personal growth but also practical skills to improve leadership in their chapters.

-During the Introduction Call on the 23rd of September at 6 pm CET we will explain more possibilities to lead workshops and share your knowledge during the meeting.
+During the Introduction Call on the fall, we will explain more possibilities to lead workshops and share your knowledge during the meeting.

 Where will we be staying?